snek5000/snek5000/README.md

 - Saves you from the trouble in setting up multiple source files (`.box`, `.par`, `SIZE`)
 - Checks for consistency of parameters
-- Out of source builds and runs
+- Out of source builds and runs, which can be inspected or executed using the conventional makenek for debugging
 - Avoid typos and human errors
 - Better than bash scripting:
   ```sh
   # Build case
   cd src/phill/